winesapOS/winesapOS/README.md

 - No 32-bit support.
 The latest version is now 64-bit only.
 As of April 2021, there are [1079 full PC games](https://www.pcgamingwiki.com/wiki/List_of_OS_X_64-bit_games) (i.e., not apps) on macOS that are available as 64-bit.
 That number is only [2% of all games available on Steam](https://store.steampowered.com/search/?category1=998).
 - Macs in 2020 have started the move from Intel to Arm-based processors, further lowering the amount of full games it supports natively to almost zero.
 - The Apple M1 Arm-based processor has limited graphics capabilities and that are [comparable to integrated graphics offered by AMD and Intel](https://arstechnica.com/gadgets/2020/11/hands-on-with-the-apple-m1-a-seriously-fast-x86-competitor/).
 These Macs are not designed to be gaming computers.
-    - Intel x86_64 games played through the Rosetta 2 compability layer have over a [20% performance penalty](https://www.macrumors.com/2020/11/15/m1-chip-emulating-x86-benchmark/).
+    - Intel x86_64 games played through the Rosetta 2 compatibility layer have over a [20% performance penalty](https://www.macrumors.com/2020/11/15/m1-chip-emulating-x86-benchmark/).
 - As of April 2021, [80% of reported Steam games run on Linux](https://www.protondb.com/).
 - Steam Play's Proton is only [supported on Linux](https://github.com/ValveSoftware/Proton/wiki/Requirements) ([not macOS](https://github.com/ValveSoftware/Proton/issues/1344)).
 - Old and incomplete implementation of OpenGL.